iscc/iscc-specs/docs/specification.md

 ## Conformance Testing

 An application that claims ISCC conformance MUST pass the ISCC conformance test suite.
 The test suite is available as json data in our [Github Repository](https://raw.githubusercontent.com/coblo/iscc-specs/master/tests/test_data.json).
-Testdata is stuctured as follows:
+Test Data is structured as follows:

 ```json
 {